Ed94/gencpp/docs/Readme.md

 As mentioned in root readme, the user is provided Code objects by calling the constructor's functions to generate them or find existing matches.

-The AST is managed by the library and provided the user via its interface.
+The AST is managed by the library and provided to the user via its interface.
 However, the user may specifiy memory configuration.

 Data layout of AST struct: